AdobeDocs/workfront.en/help/quicksilver/manage-work/projects/project-finances/billing-and-revenue-overview.md

  </tbody>
 </table>

 &#42; For Actual Hours, the user's rates always refer to the user who logs the hours or to the rates of their job roles.
-For information about when Workfront uses the rates of the user and when it uses the rates of their job roles, see the [Revenue calculations for projects](#revenue-calculations-for-projects) section in this article.
+For information about when Workfront uses the rates of the user and when it uses the rates of their job roles, see the [](#) section in this article.

 For example, if a task with User Hourly Revenue Type is planned to take 2 hours and the user assigned to it has an hourly rate of $30 an hour, then the Planned Revenue of the task is $60.
 When the task is completed, if the user logs just 1.5 hours as the actual time spent to finish the task, the Actual Revenue amount is $45.
 If another user who is not assigned to the task logs the time, the Actual Revenue is calculated based on that user's Billing Rates.